AngelFloresM/Multilayer-Adaline/README.md

 ## Create Example Program

-This whole proyect has only 6 examples implemented already inside examples folder but you can run the *createExample.py* to create your own.
+This repo only provide you with 6 examples, which are inside examples folder, but you can run the *createExample.py* to create your own.